davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 can optionally define an <span class="text-monospace text-nowrap">onBootstrap()</span> method, invoked early in the request cycle, where you can attach event listeners that may be triggered later in the cycle.
 On the plus side, it encourages separation of concerns, but it can get complicated.
 Internally, Laminas relies heavily on its [event system](https://docs.laminas.dev/laminas-mvc/mvc-event/)  and <span class="text-monospace">InterpretersOffice</span> uses it as well.
-When trying to comprehend the flow of execution you may find it helpful to recursively grep <span class="text-monospace text-nowrap">src</span> folders for strings like "attach" and "trigger."
+When trying to comprehend the flow of execution you may find it helpful either to use a debugger or recursively grep <span class="text-monospace text-nowrap">src</span> folders for strings like "attach" and "trigger."

-All that said, let's return to the example in which the user requests <span class="text-monospace">/admin/schedule</span>.
+All that said, let's return to the example in which the user requests <span class="text-monospace text-nowrap">/admin/schedule</span>.

+### authentication and authorization

 The Admin module's <span class="text-monospace text-nowrap">onBootstrap()</span> method does some initialization work, which includes attaching a listener to the <code class="language-php">MvcEvent::EVENT_ROUTE</code> event to enforce